An image in your email signature can become unsharp when sending even when it still looked sharp when composing.

 Xink doesn't change your images at all and thus doesn't change its quality.

+Alternatively, re-render your images at 220 PPI.
 In general, this will not produce a noticeable quality loss.

 When using Photoshop, make sure to check: